Slide-in Bathtubs: The Basics

 First: “Why is it Called a “Slide In Bathtub”?

-A person who walks has the option to sit down on the side of the bath seat first and once safely seated, slide (pivot) their hips to face the front of the tub while lifting one leg at a time over the threshold into the tub.
+A person who walks has the option to sit down on the side of the bath seat first and once safely seated, pivot their hips to face the front of the tub while lifting one leg at a time over the threshold into the tub.
 A person who uses a wheelchair can park their chair beside the tub and slide sideways from the wheelchair seat to the bath seat inside.

 Door opens to expose seat | User Can Sit Down First | Wheelchair accessible |